bofeof/movies/README.md

 - ✅ Close popup by Esc-button;
 - ✅ Classic and burger menu, it depends on screen width;
 - ✅ Popups with error-messages.

-- 🔜 Popup to display some additional information about movie

 ### How to run locally.
 All comands are located in package.json: